 Common Elements in Cross-Cultural Religious Expression – Part 2 (II.A: God’s Presence to Our Consciousness)

-Myths have the same mystical powers as rituals.
+What exactly is the purpose of myths?
+According to sociologist Mircea Eliade, myths have the same mystical powers as rituals.
 As myths are recounted, the participant re-enters the past sacred event – almost as if the time separating it from the present moment collapsed (or did not exist at all).

 Eliade phrases it this way: